 Of course, individual artists may break from the mold and head off in new directions, or simply be very talented and accomplished without being hugely original.

 I recently ran across the suggestion that sandbags are an essential of the stonecarver's craft.
 The author elaborates that he makes his from the legs of old work pants.

 I haven't done much sewing beyond an occasional shirt button since I was young.
 The local dry cleaner has taken care of most of my alteration and repair needs.
 Manufacture of sandbags seemed a bit out of their line.

 I broke out needle and thread and set to work at it.
 Though not a practiced seamster, I imagined that a few feet of hemming would be within my competence.
 It was quite a bit harder than I'd imagined, though.
 The thread had a way of winding around itself and getting tangled up, I guess because I unintentionally rotated the needle during each stich.
 Making a straight line with even stiches was a challenge.

-It made me think of the times when sewing was woman's work – which it probably still is, de factor if not de juro.
+It made me think of the times when sewing was woman's work – which it probably still is, de facto if not de jure.
 In the early days of my life, my mother made a lot of clothes, probably because it was cheaper than buying them, as well as being part of a wife's role.
 And she could buy ready-made cloth and patterns at the store, and use a sewing machine!
 Not so very long ago, people spun and wove by hand.
 Getting a new coat was an investment, perhaps something like getting a car is today.
 People described in their wills who should get which article of clothing.

 At any rate, I eventually managed to turn out a creditable pair of sandbags.
 The suggestion was a good one.
 After short use, I don't know how I would do without them.